PyMoDAQ/PyMoDAQ/documentation/usage/modules/DAQ_Move.rst

 * ``Axis``: identifier defined in the plugin script

 See :download:`daq_move_Template.py <daq_move_Template.py>` for a detailed example.
-These settings are really valid only when the module is used within the DAQ_Scan framework that deals with multiple modules at the same time.
+These settings are really valid only when the module is used within the Dashboard framework that deals with multiple modules at the same time as configured in the :ref:`preset_manager` interface.

 Bounds
 ^^^^^^